Money BasicsInvesting

 Medium-risk investments

 Medium-risk investments are medium-term investments with moderate returns.
-While there's a certain amount of risk involved, you typically receive higher returns than regular deposit products.
+While there's a certain amount of risk involved, you receive higher returns than regular deposit products.

-Medium risk investments include fixed income securities like corporate bonds.
+Medium-risk investments include fixed-income securities like corporate bonds.
 You can diversify by investing in a bond in several markets.
 These pay well over the medium term, and you can grow your money nicely.

-Some of Metrobank's Unit Investment Trust Funds (UITFs) such as the Metro Max-3 Bond Fund and Metro Corporate Bond Fund are great examples of medium-risk investments as they are flexible according to your financial goals.
+Some of Metrobank's Unit Investment Trust Funds (UITFs), such as the Metro Max-3 Bond Fund and Metro Corporate Bond Fund, are great examples of medium-risk investments.
 Choose the type of investment that brings you closer to where you want to be.
 For instance, the Metro Max-3 Bond Fund lets you earn through bonds without buying them yourself.
 Your funds are invested in fixed income instruments with higher potential returns compared to low-risk investments.
-It's the best intermediate-term bond fund for growing your savings over time as it has an investment horizon of at least one year.

 High-risk investments